rustwasm/wee_alloc/README.md

 - **size_classes**: On by default.
 Use size classes for smaller allocations to provide amortized *O(1)* allocation for them.
-Increases uncompressed `.wasm` code size by about 400 bytes (up to a total ~950 bytes).
+Increases uncompressed `.wasm` code size by about 450 bytes (up to a total of ~1.2K).

 - **extra_assertions**: Enable various extra, expensive integrity assertions and defensive mechanisms, such as poisoning freed memory.
 This incurs a large